IanRohrbacher/High-School-Level-AP-CS-B/README.md

 - tick-tack-toe GUI

-## Getting started
-You can use any compatible Java IDE as all files are .java.
+---
+> **REFERENCE ONLY:** These files are finished assignments uploaded for reference.
+Do NOT copy and paste my work, but feel free to use it as a learning resource.
+---

-## Licensing
+## License
-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.